rylanharper/nitrogen/README.md

 ## ⚡ Basic Usage

-Nitrogen provides a [minimal GraphQL client](https://github.com/rylanharper/nitrogen/blob/master/server/utils/graphql-client.ts) that seamlessly integrates with Shopify's Storefront API.
+Nitrogen provides a minimal [GraphQL client](https://github.com/rylanharper/nitrogen/blob/master/server/utils/graphql-client.ts) that seamlessly integrates with Shopify's Storefront API.
 It uses a [server-side proxy](https://github.com/rylanharper/nitrogen/blob/master/server/api/shopify.ts) to handle API authentication and requests, while offering a typed interface for executing GraphQL operations.

 ### GraphQL Operations

 This project includes pre-built GraphQL operations for common Shopify queries and mutations, such as retrieving cart data, localization, and more.
-All available operations can be found in the [operations folder](https://github.com/rylanharper/nitrogen/tree/master/server/operations).
+All available Shopify operations can be found in the [operations folder](https://github.com/rylanharper/nitrogen/tree/master/server/operations/shopify).
 Feel free to add or remove operations that fit your project needs.

 ### Composable